 In fact, most of these guys are mere entrepreneurs, trying to succeed in an industry that regularly chews up its participants and spits out the remains.
-Running an online sportsbook is a tough job.
+Running an online bookmaker is a tough job.
 The knowledge needed to run a large outfit is vast, as are the towering coffers of cash which are required if the oddsmakers are to have a genuine shot at success.

 Even with these advantages, success is hardly assured, and shops go broke all the time.
-The high failure rate is partly why we urge bettors to find a sportsbook that has longevity in its favor.
+The high failure rate is partly why we urge bettors to find a bookmaker that has longevity in its favor.

 Strong Signs Early

 The Mobibet bookmaker targets recreational users and has a particularly heavy focus on mobile wagering.

 It all started so promisingly for Mobibet, as well.
 Its platform excited affiliates early on, and the company seemed keen to engage with customers (both present and potential) on the GPWA Forum.
 While affiliate discussions have little to do with the company’s scam operations, it’s interesting to see how their representative fields questions from other posters in that thread.

 If you read the early parts of the thread, affiliates express their praise for the program.
 Mobibet is a part of the Active Wins program, which seems to be relatively trustworthy when it comes to payments.

 Active Wins have a considerable stable of online bookmakers available for promotion, and the roster includes companies like the respected English-based bookie BetFred, iPoker powerhouse Poker770 and a number of other high profile names.